stylekit/stylekit.github.io/_posts/_temp/2017-01-16-palyground-and-framework.md

-Notes on adding .framework to playground. t <!--more-->
+Notes on adding external .framework files to playground. <!--more-->

 ## Using .framework in playground: